 • reduce driver speeds and prioritise the safety of pedestrians and cyclists trying to cross the intersection

-• raise pedestrians crossing the road to be at eye level of approaching motorists, making them easier to see from a distance
+• raise pedestrians crossing the road to the eye level of approaching motorists, making them easier to see from a distance

 This proposal will result in the removal of 4 parking spaces.
-We understand that removing parking can be inconvenient, so we have minimised the removal as much as possible, while ensuring the safety of all road users.
+We understand that removing parking can be inconvenient, so we have minimised parking removal as much as possible while prioritising the safety of all road users.

 More information